ISAITB/docs-tdl/source/constructs/index.rst

     **with:** The purpose of the ``with`` attribute is to identify the actor with role SUT to which this interaction needs to be presented.
 Currently tests with more than one SUTs are not supported so this attribute should not be needed.
 Based on the specification's requirements it however needs to be specified.
-Secondly, having the ``with`` attribute both on the parent ``interact`` element and the specific ``instruct`` and ``request`` elements would suggest that if all interactions are meant for the same actor it is enough to speficy the ``with`` on the ``interact``.
+Secondly, having the ``with`` attribute both on the parent ``interact`` element and the specific ``instruct`` and ``request`` elements would suggest that if all interactions are meant for the same actor it is enough to specify the ``with`` on the ``interact``.
 This is implemented as such in the GITB test bed software however the specification currently requires that it is also specified on the ``instruct`` and ``request`` elements.
     This is an issue likely to be corrected in future GITB TDL versions (i.e. making it optional everywhere and dynamically evaluated).